u-boot/u-boot/doc/usage/fit/source_file_format.rst

 #. mkimage calls dtc to create .itb image and assures that
    missing properties are added

-#. .itb (new uImage) is uploaded onto the target and used therein
+#. .itb (new FIT) is uploaded onto the target and used therein

 Unique identifiers